 SAS can mine, alter, manage and retrieve data from a variety of sources as well as perform statistical analysis on the data.

-- Skill 5: Master the concepts of Machine Learning.
+- Master the concepts of Machine Learning.
 Providing systems with the ability to automatically learn and improve from experience without being explicitly programmed to.
 Machine Learning can be achieved through various algorithms such as Regressions, Naive Bayes, SVM, K Means Clustering, KNN, and Decision Tree algorithms to name a few.

-- Skill 6: Having a working knowledge of Big Data tools such as Apache Spark, Hadoop, Talend, and Tableau, which are used to deal with large and complex data which can’t be dealt with using traditional data processing software.
+- Having a working knowledge of Big Data tools such as Apache Spark, Hadoop, Talend, and Tableau, which are used to deal with large and complex data which can’t be dealt with using traditional data processing software.

 Careers in Data Science